franciscop/ola/readme.md

 console.log(position.x); // Calculates only X position, not y
 ```

-Not only this is great for performance, but it also makes for a clean self-contained API where each instance is independent.
+Not only this is great for performance, but it also makes for a clean self-contained API where each instance is independent and portable.